NORMAN, Okla. — Amanda Pal says her son Jozsef was beaten to death.

 In a death certificate, provided by Amanda, it lists Jozsef’s cause of death as acute trauma, caused by assault.

-Amanda is speaking out, hoping someone will come forward with the key evidence to make justice a reality.
+Amanda is speaking out, hoping someone will come forward with the key evidence to bring about justice.

 “Even though, their friend, cousin, their nephew, their child … needs to … have some consequence for their actions, and that those consequences might take them away.
 At least they’re still going to be able to talk to that person, they’re still going to be able to see that person.
 They’re still going to be able to hug that person.
 I don’t get that ever again.
 As a mother, I never get that ever again,” Amanda said.